-This section presents the use of biomass in the form of organic waste and residues as a source of renewable energy, as opposed to the previous section (Section 3) that presented biomass energy feedstock in the form of dedicated energy crops.
+This section presents the use of biomass in the form of organic waste and residues as a source of renewable energy, as opposed to the previous section (Section 3), which presented biomass energy feedstock in the form of dedicated energy crops.
 Unlike the dedicated energy crops industry, organic waste biomass is and has been for a long time in widespread use as a source of renewable energy.
-Historically organic waste biomass has been second only to hydroelectricity as the leading source of renewable energy consumed in the U.S. The organic waste biomass in this section is separated into two main categories: that which is in use currently as an energy source and that which is being considered for use in an expanded renewable energy future.
+Historically, organic waste biomass, mainly wood-derived, has been the leading source of renewable energy in 2016.
+The organic waste biomass in this section is separated into two main categories: that which is in use currently as an energy source and that which is being considered for use in an expanded renewable energy future.
 The types of organic waste biomass already in use as energy sources include:

-- Residues from the forestry and wood products industry, including material left from logging, residues from the paper and pulp industry and residues from wood milling; - Municipal solid waste (MSW), which is the organic portion of the post-consumer waste collected in community garbage collection services; - Gas extracted from landfills, which is naturally occurring gas resulting from decomposition of landfill material; - Livestock manure, mainly from large swine and dairy farms where it is used to produce gas in biodigesters; and - Municipal wastewater, or sewage, which is used to produce gas in biodigesters.
+- Residues from the forestry and wood products industry, including material left from logging, residues from the paper and pulp industry, and residues from wood milling; - Municipal solid waste (MSW), which is the organic portion of the post-consumer waste collected in community garbage collection services; - Gas extracted from landfills, which is naturally occurring gas resulting from decomposition of landfill material; - Livestock manure, mainly from large swine and dairy farms where it is used to produce gas in biodigesters; and - Municipal wastewater, or sewage, which is used to produce gas in biodigesters.